anschmieg/gpt-cli/README.md

 - Coverage HTML: make coverage (writes coverage.html)
 - Run CLI: go run . --help

+Notes about current implementation
+- Non-interactive streaming CLI: a simple, non-interactive CLI entrypoint exists at `cmd/gpt-cli` that supports `--stream` and smart TTY detection for ANSI rendering.
+- Incremental rendering: `internal/ui` contains a markdown renderer that uses Glamour when running in a TTY and falls back to plain text for pipes.
+- Providers: adapters include a plain HTTP adapter and an SDK-backed adapter; both support streaming and a non-streaming `Complete` path where applicable.
+- Tests: unit and integration tests cover core buffering/streaming logic, providers, and rendering.
+An end-to-end test runs the built CLI against an httptest-based mock server.
+- Mock server: a small `mock-openai` program under `mock-openai/` provides chunked and SSE variants for integration testing.
+- CI: a GitHub Actions workflow is present at `.github/workflows/ci.yml` that runs unit and integration tests (starts the mock server in the integration job).

 Current status
 - Core: `internal/core` contains BufferManager and StreamReader to safely convert provider chunks into renderable fragments.